benbraou/flex-layout-wiki/API-Documentation.md

 ## HTML API (Declarative)

-Below are the links to the documentation pages for each individual API:
+Below are the links to the documentation pages for each individual **@angular/flex-layout** API.

 #### Containers